Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/00011-remote-access.md

 ## Context and Problem Statement

+For the labinstances to be usefull for the students, they need to be able to access the pods (containers) and VMs.
-Remote access to pods (containers) could be done using kubernetes service (load-balancer or node-port) for every node or using a jump host, which redirects the traffic to the node the user wants to access.
+The access should be restricted to the pods/VMs the user is allowed to access.
+It should be possible to access the pods/VMs console and or access it via multiple OOB protocols (SSH, RDP, VNC, ...).

 ## Considered Options

 * Kubernetes Service
+* Gotty
-* Jump host
+* ttyd

 ## Decision Outcome

-Chosen option: "Jump host", because it will be easy to manage the traffic and implement access control.
-We still haven't fully decided, which option we are going to use, but the jump host option will likely be our choice.
-We will start implementing the first option (Kubernetes service) and extend it later.
+Chosen option: "ttyd and Kubernetes Service", ttyd will be used as a jump host to access the pods/VMs console, and a Kubernetes service (LoadBalancer) will be used to access the pods/VMs via OOB protocols.
+Security for the console access will likely be easy to implement.
+Secure access via OOB protocols was considered, but will need to be reasearched further.